simulanics/XojoScript/README.md

 - **Debug Logging:** Step-by-step debug logs to trace lexing, parsing, compiling, and execution.
 - **Intuitive Syntax:** Matches Xojo language syntax (Currently, functions require parenthesis - this is strictly for debugging purposes as other datatypes are added and tested.
 Parenthesis will be optional at a later date, as in Xojo's implementation, for interoperability and consistency.)
 - **Console / Web / GUI:** Build all sorts of applications from a single code-base.
+- **Embeddable Library Support** Embed Open Source XojoScript as a static or dynamic linked library for use with other language.
 - **Open Source:** Released under the MIT License.

 ## Getting Started 🏁